mivuzu/rv32i-v1/README.md

 Upon finishing a transfer, `0x67000` will be set to `0x80`

-`0x67800`: Received flag, will be set to 1 upon receiving data.
+`0x67800`: Received flag, will be set to 1 upon receiving data.<br/>
-`0x67801-0x67802`: 16-bit received counter, will be incremented upon receiving data, possible overflow after 2045.
+`0x67801-0x67802`: 16-bit received counter, will be incremented upon receiving data, possible overflow after 2045.<br/>
 `0x67803-0x67fff`: Received data.
 Again, may overflow (overwrite).

 Data is stored in the order it was received, i.e `0x67803` would be the first byte received.
 The CPU may overwrite the received counter, for example if it doesn't care about the stored data it may write 0 to it and received data will start to be overwritten.

-The UART interface is 115200 baud, the code for it is not present on this codebase, if you notice the directory specified for it in the Makefile is a link.
-I don't think it's relevant for this project, however the final bitstream in the `obj/` directory does contain it.
-I may commit the module in the future :p
+The UART interface is 115200 baud, the code for it is not present on this codebase, if you notice the directory specified for it in the Makefile is a link.<br/> I don't think it's relevant for this project, however the final bitstream in the `obj/` directory does contain it.
+I may commit the module in the future :p along with the ALU and PLL.